-Dr Kouassi Yeboua is a senior researcher in African Futures and Innovation programme in Pretoria.
-He recently served as lead author on ISS studies on the long-term development prospects of the DR Congo, the Horn of Africa, Nigeria and Malawi.
-Kouassi has published on various issues relating to foreign direct investment in Africa and is interested in development economics, macroeconomics, international economics, and economic modelling.
-He has a PhD in Economics.
+Dr Kouassi Yeboua previously worked as a Senior Researcher at AFI, where he led significant ISS studies on the long-term development prospects of the Democratic Republic of Congo, the Horn of Africa, Nigeria, Malawi, and Mozambique.
+His research focuses on development economics, macroeconomics, gender, and economic modeling.
+He holds a PhD in Economics.

-Dr Jakkie Cilliers is the ISS's founder and former executive director of the ISS.
-He currently serves as chair of the ISS Board of Trustees and head of the African Futures and Innovation (AFI) programme at the Pretoria oce of the ISS.
+Dr Jakkie Cilliers is the ISS's founder and former executive director.
+He currently serves as chair of the ISS Board of Trustees, head of the African Futures and Innovation (AFI) programme at the Pretoria oce of the Institute, and is an extraodinary professor at the University of Pretoria.
 His 2017 best-seller Fate of the Nation addresses South Africa's futures from political, economic and social perspectives.
 His three most recent books, Africa First!
 Igniting a Growth Revolution (March 2020), The Future of Africa: Challenges and Opportunities (April 2021), and Africa Tomorrow: Pathways to Prosperity (June 2022) take a rigorous look at the continent as a whole.